John Thompson III

-John Robert Thompson III (born March 11, 1966) is the assistant coach for the United States men's national basketball team since 2017.
+John Robert Thompson III (born March 11, 1966) is an American professional basketball coach and executive who has been the assistant coach for the United States men's national basketball team since 2017.
 He previously served as the head coach of the men's basketball team at Georgetown University.

-He grew up in Washington, D.C. and was named first team All-Metro by The Washington Post while playing for Gonzaga College High School in 1984.
-Thompson was hired on April 20, 2004, to replace Craig Esherick and was fired at the end of the 2017 season.
-Prior to being hired at Georgetown, Thompson was the head coach for four years at his alma mater, Princeton University.
-Thompson is the son of John Thompson Jr, Georgetown's head coach from 1972 to 1999, and is a 1988 graduate of Princeton University.
+Early life

+Thompson was born in Boston, Massachusetts to Gwen and John Thompson Jr., who at the time was playing for the Boston Celtics of the NBA.
+After his father's playing career ended the family moved to Washington, DC.
+Thompson spent his formative years there while his father coached the Georgetown University men's basketball team.

+The younger Thompson attended and played basketball for Gonzaga College High School in Washington, and was named first team All-Metro by The Washington Post in 1984.

+He then attended and played basketball for Princeton University, graduating in 1988 with the third-most assists in school history.
+After graduating from Princeton, Thompson took a position in an executive training program with the Ford Motor Company.
+He worked in multiple corporate positions before returning to basketball at his alma mater.

 Coaching career

 Princeton

-Thompson was hired by Princeton in 2000 as a replacement for Bill Carmody, who had departed for Northwestern after having led them to the NCAA Tournament and the National Invitation Tournament twice each.
+Thompson returned to Princeton as an assistant coach in 1996, before eventually being named head coach in 2000 as a replacement for Bill Carmody, who had departed for Northwestern after having led them to the NCAA Tournament and the National Invitation Tournament twice each.

 Thompson guided the Tigers to a record of 16–11 (11–3 conference record), which was good enough to win the Ivy League for the first time since 1998.
 The following year, the Tigers went 16–12 (11–4) to finish in a three-way tie for the Ivy League title, which resulted in them having to play in a tiebreaker tournament, which they lost to Yale.
 The following year, they went 16–11 (10–4) and finished 3rd in the conference.
 In his final season in 2003, he led them to twenty wins while losing only one conference game to win the Ivy League for the third time in Thompson's four years at the program and the sixth overall time in the last eight years.

+During his tenure at Princeton, Thompson coached future US Secretary of Defense Pete Hegseth.